wearefine/fae/docs/quickstart-guide.md

 Fae has a built-in pages module that let's you define content blocks on a page as attributes on a model.
 This allows you to get content for an about page via `AboutUsPage.instance` instead of dealing with hard-coded IDs.

-To use this module, you'll have to follow Fae's convention, but we have a custom genereator to get you started.
+To use this module, you'll have to follow Fae's convention, but we have a custom generator to get you started.

 **To generate content blocks for an `AboutUsPage`:**